logo

 Chapter 1 Summary: “Where Does Morality Come From?”

-In the first chapter of book, the author explains the goal of his philosophical and psychological research is to discern how people decide what is right and what is wrong.
+In the first chapter of the book, the author explains that the goal of his philosophical and psychological research is to discern how people decide what is right and what is wrong.
 Is it a cultural construct?
 Is it a historical construct?
 Is it something else altogether?
 Since this question itself (how do we know right from wrong) is one that has been pervasive throughout human history, Haidt starts by looking at typical answers to this question to illustrate the shortcomings of these answers.

 Learning right from wrong is something that happens as we age.
 Morality is established in childhood.
 We are expected to know it and act on it by the time we reach maturation.
 So then the question is: How do we learn it?
 Haidt explains that traditionally—and simplistically—people have answered the question of how children learn right from wrong in two main ways.
 The two options are often referred to as “nature or nurture.”